core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A client can instead use the pairwise mode as defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
 This prevents the attack discussed above by construction, as only the intended server is able to derive the pairwise keying material used by the client to protect the request.
 In a group where the AEAD Algorithm and Pairwise Key Agreement Algorithm are set in the Security Context, a client supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast.
 For an example where this is not fulfilled, see {{I-D.ietf-core-observe-multicast-notifications}}.

 The use of block-wise transfers {{RFC7959}} with group communication for CoAP is as discussed in {{Section 3.8 of I-D.ietf-core-groupcomm-bis}}.
-Note that, after a first block-wise request which targets all servers in the group and includes the CoAP Block2 Option, following block-wise exchanges rely on unicast requests that should therefore be protected using the pairwise mode.
+Note that, after a first block-wise request that targets all servers in the group and includes the CoAP Block2 Option, following block-wise exchanges to retrieve any further blocks can rely on unicast requests, which should therefore be protected using the pairwise mode.
+The same applies to unicast requests used in block-wise exchanges following a first block-wise request that targeted all servers in the group and did not include the CoAP Block2 Option, while the corresponding responses included the Block2 Option at the servers' own initiative.

-Editor's note: The paragraph above will have to be re-checked against the Section "Block-Wise Transfer" of {{I-D.ietf-core-groupcomm-bis}}, in order to ensure that it is aligned with that.

 Additional considerations are discussed in {{sec-synch-challenge-response}}, with respect to requests including a CoAP Echo Option {{RFC9175}} that have to be sent over unicast, as a challenge-response method for servers to achieve freshness or to initialize as valid a previously invalid Replay Window.